The second article of our volume series will take a look at the optimal back volume.

 Why is it important to know your MAV?

-Do you want to train all your time with the least effective volume?
+Do you want to train all the time with the least effective volume?

-In order to get the best results, we need to put more effort into our workout and increase the volume.
-Accordingly, it is important to know your MAV to maximize muscle growth.
+In order to get the best results, we need to put more effort into our workout and increase the volume gradually.

 So, how much volume do we need to stimulate the most effective muscle growth?